ALL ABOUT ENGLISH SPEAKING JOBS IN GERMANY

 When I first moved to Berlin in 2011, I asked myself this very question.
 I wondered how easy it would be for me as a Canadian to find work in Berlin without knowing any German at all.
 It took a few months, but it eventually worked out when I scored a few freelancing gigs that provided a modest monthly income.

 I never realized how lucky I was at that time, as back then it was even harder to find work in Berlin than it is now.
 Years later, when I ventured back into the world of full-time work, I lost my job a few times due to company downsizing.
 And each time, I was able to successfully find a new job where only English was required.
 Impressively, I even found and started a new job during the pandemic.

 So yes, there are English-speaking jobs in Germany and I can personally attest to this.
 You might be thinking, “Well if you found an English-speaking job in Germany so many times, then I can find one too.”
 In reality, it’s not that straightforward and very dependent on many different factors.

 While there are English speaking jobs in Germany, there are a lot of things that aspiring newbies need to consider before moving here.
-How important is to speak German?
+How important is it to speak German?
 How many English jobs are actually out there?
 Do certain types of companies or professions deem German language skills as less important?
-Is speaking German required more in certain cities than others?
-Do higher ranking positions allow for non-German speakers?
+Is speaking German required more in certain cities than in others?
+Do higher-ranking positions allow for non-German speakers?